PLMBakery/LiNotium/readme.md

    - Multiple users can access the app simultaneously.
 3. **Hosting on Raspberry Pi**:
    - Deploy the app on a Raspberry Pi for 24/7 availability within a home network.
-4. **Potential Cloud Sync**:
-   - The app can be extended to synchronize data across devices using a cloud-based solution like Google Drive or self-hosted storage.

 ## Project Setup